 EMS (Electrical Muscle Stimulation) therapy targets specific muscle groups, addressing imbalances and enhancing overall strength and performance.
 EMS stimulates blood flow, reducing muscle soreness and preventing overuse injuries.
 It also aids in rehabilitation by promoting isolated muscle activation without straining injured areas.
 EMS therapy is time-efficient, delivering intense muscle contractions in short sessions.
 However, it should be used as part of a comprehensive training program and under professional guidance.
 By incorporating EMS therapy, cyclists can optimize their training, speed up recovery, and reduce the risk of injuries.

 Compression socks or calf sleeves offer several benefits that boost performance and recovery.
 Firstly, these tight-fitting garments improve blood circulation - reducing muscle fatigue and aiding in faster recovery.
 Second, they provide support to the calf muscles, minimizing vibrations and lowering the risk of strains and injuries.
 Lastly, they regulate temperature, keeping the muscles warm and comfortable.

 Go for a walk

 Walking is a low-impact activity that puts minimal strain on the body, making it a good choice for recovery.
 Even a short hike in the mountains could have beneficial effects on your routine.
-Being outside in nature also makes it a very healthy way to rejuvenate the body.
+Being outside in nature also makes it a very healthy way to rejuvenate the body (and mind).